 Abstract

 Health Information Technologies (HITs) may help to improve the effectiveness and safety of clinical care but achieving these aims can be costly, and the benefits and risks of using HIT systems may not always be clear cut.
-HIT implementation research aims to identify the methods that can be used to highlight these opportunities and challenges so that the most effective interventions can be selected for use in clinical practice.
-This review highlights these methods by describing how HIT development frameworks can be used to improve the quality and safety of newly developed technologies and outlining the approaches that can be used to conduct assessments of HIT implementations.
-Key factors include collaboration between HIT developers and user-groups; appropriate consideration of HIT intervention complexity as a factor in designing assessments of new technologies; and the importance of carefully considering the HIT-related Participant, Intervention/Comparison and Outcome (PICO) factors that are described in HIT assessment reports.
-As paediatric health professionals are increasingly called upon to reach judgements about the selection of health technologies using these approaches may help to ensure that the most effective HITs are developed and implemented in clinical practice.
+HIT implementation research aims to identify the best methods for developing and assessing new technologies so that the most effective interventions can be selected for use in clinical practice.
+This overview highlights these methods by describing how HIT development frameworks can be used to improve the quality and safety of newly developed technologies and outlining the approaches that can be used to conduct assessments of HIT implementations.
+Key factors include collaboration between HIT developers and user-groups; appropriate consideration of HIT complexity as a factor in designing assessments; and the importance of carefully considering HIT-related Participant, Intervention/Comparison and Outcome (PICO) characteristics that are described in HIT assessment reports.
+As paediatric health professionals are increasingly called upon to reach judgements about the selection of health technologies, using these approaches may help to ensure that the most effective HITs are developed and implemented in clinical practice.

 Introduction